VenuGopal1899/Speech_Recognition/README.md

-# Speech_Recognition
+### Speech_Recognition

-Speech recognition project for words, sentences and paragraphs (Including Clustering)
+1. Speech to Text for Words and Sentences<br/>
+2. Speech to Text for Paragraphs <br/>
+3. Clustering of Sentences and Paragraphs based on Keywords